 Uncertainty in the global economy presents significant risks to the Company's business.
-Increases in inflation, instability in the global banking system, geopolitical factors, including the ongoing conflicts in Ukraine and Israel and the responses thereto may have an adverse effect on the Company's business.
+Increases in inflation, increasing and continued elevated interest rates, instability in the global banking system, geopolitical factors, including the ongoing conflicts in Ukraine and Israel and the responses thereto, and the remaining effects of the COVID-19 pandemic may have an adverse effect on the Company's business.
 While the Company is closely monitoring the impact of the current macroeconomic conditions on all aspects of its business, the ultimate extent of the impact on its business remains highly uncertain and will depend on future developments and factors that continue to evolve.
 Most of these developments and factors are outside of the Company's control and could exist for an extended period of time.
-As a result, the Company is subject to continuing risks and uncertainties
+As a result, the Company is subject to continuing risks and uncertainties.